The Consett Iron Company was the largest steel manufacturer in the world.

 45,038 tons of iron were produced in 1869.
 Company share capital amounted to £352,732.

-In 1894 the company was the largest steel manufacturer in the world.
+The Consett Iron Co was the largest steel manufacturer in the world by 1894.
 The company was remarkably profitable, a testament to its strong management.

 The company’s seven collieries were nationalised in 1947.

-In 1955 the company had an authorised capital of £19 million.
+The Consett Iron Co had an authorised capital of £19 million in 1955.
 6,300 people were employed at the Consett and Jarrow sites.

-The company was nationalised in 1967 and became a part of British Steel.
+The Consett Iron Co was nationalised in 1967 and became a part of British Steel.

-The Consett steel works was closed in 1980 due to overcapacity in the industry.
+The Consett steel works were closed due to overcapacity in the industry in 1980.
 Almost 4,000 jobs were lost.